wdi-sf-jan-2014/notes/ec2_rails_configuration/Amazon_EC2_Setup.md

 createdb $USER
 ```

-Make changes to /etc/postgresql/9.1/main/pg_hba.conf (authetification methods).
+Make changes to /etc/postgresql/9.1/main/pg_hba.conf (authetification methods) using the following command: ```sudo vim /etc/postgresql/9.1/main/pg_hba.conf```.
 Scroll all the way to the bottom and look under the line that mentions IPV4.

 ```
 *Edit this line*